SecureByDesign-Playbook/SecureByDesign-Playbook/explain/WhySecurityPicture.md

 ## The Military Approach

 There are some similarities between military tactical assessments and cyber security assessments.
 Both look at the space we operate in (the 'ground' for the Army) and the adversary to derive what the situation is that the military force is facing.

-This approach gives us a more clearly defined way of combining the various inputs described above, but it does not include the friendly force picture or what we are protecting and why:

 ```mermaid
 stateDiagram